cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 Secondly, try to write your own yaml file for a new deployment that creates 3 replicas of an `nginx` image, with version tag `mainline`.

 Below is a skeleton of a deployment, however it is still missing some essential fields.
-Check the [api reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#deployment-v1-apps) for details.
+Use `kubectl explain deployment` or check the [api reference](https://kubernetes.io/docs/reference/#api-reference) for details.

 * `kind: Deployment`
 * `containers` (check the pod spec from exercise 2 or the deployment created with run)